 The point is that the primary and secondary markets run on entirely different principles and that they can by no stretch of the scientific imagination be described with the barter parable nor with supply-demand-equilibrium.
 What Leijonhufvud has called the Totem-of-the-Micro has always been nincompoop-economics.

 #1 Primary and Secondary Markets

 Nick Rowe concludes: “If we see recessions as a cluster of symptoms, that usually (but not always) go together, it’s not obvious how we define a ‘recession’, and whether we define it in terms of symptoms or of causes.
 And what’s true by definition and what’s true/false as a statement of fact.
 Bit like defining different illnesses.”

 There is science, and it is binary true/false with NOTHING in between.
-Truth is well-defined since 2000+ years by formal and material consistency.
+Truth is well-defined for 2300+ years by formal and material consistency.
 And there is the large swamp of cargo cult science where, as Keynes said, “nothing is clear and everything is possible.”

 In the swamp, vagueness, indeterminacy, inconclusiveness, confusion dressed up as complexity, unresolved contradictions, storytelling, filibuster, gossip, finicky scholasticism (Popper), known/unknown unknowns, and the Humpty Dumpty Fallacy are the prevailing components of communication.#1, #2, #3

 This, of course, has not gone unnoticed: “The currently prevailing pattern of economic theorizing exhibits the following three characteristics: (1) a syncopated style of argument fluctuating back and forth between literary and symbolic modes of expression, (2) naive translation, or the loose paraphrasing of formulae into sentences, and (3) loose verbal reasoning for certain aspects of theoretical argumentation where explicit symbolic formulation is lacking.”
 (Dennis, 1982)